Eddie Murphy Reveals the Strange Advice He Got From James Brown & the Shocking Reason Behind It

-Comedy icon Eddie Murphy is opening up about his career and some of his famous mentors in a new two-episode Apple TV+ documentary called Number One on the Call Sheet.
-He shared the advice he received from Oscar-winning Hollywood legend Sidney Poitier and legendary musician James Brown.
-But while Poitier’s advice to stick to comedic roles was understandable, Brown’s advice was a bit more unexpected.
+Originally, in a two-episode Apple TV+ documentary Number One on the Call Sheet, Murphy shared some advice he received from Oscar-winning Hollywood legend Sidney Poitier and legendary musician James Brown.
+But while Poitier’s advice to stick to comedic roles was understandable, Brown’s advice was somewhat unexpected.

 Murphy explained in the documentary, “And James Brown told me, he asked me, he told me I should stop cursing.
 He said [imitating Brown’s raspy voice], ‘You want to be in this business for a long time, you should stop that cursing.’
 And he said, ‘You think you got a million dollars?’
 I said, ‘Yeah, I do.’
 And he said, ‘You ain’t got no million dollars.’
 He said, ‘If you do got a millions dollars, you take it and bury it in the woods.’ ”